 Now, I’m not suggesting that all traumatized people choreograph and perform dances about it, or at least not without the support of a trained therapist.
 It was my starting point, but it was only one part of my healing process, which has also included individual and group psychotherapy, as well as educating myself on how trauma impacts us, why, and how we can heal after the fact.
-What I’m here to suggest is that dance, and Dance Movement Therapy, are an effective way of recovering from trauma.
+What I’m here to suggest is that dance, and Dance Movement Therapy, can support people in recovering from trauma.

-Here’s what I believe: DMT is a creative and embodied approach which offers an integrative way of working through trauma on physical, emotional, neurological, and psychological levels.
+DMT is a creative and embodied approach which offers an integrative way of working through trauma on physical, emotional, neurological, and psychological levels.
 By incorporating the body into the healing process, we gain access to more of our lived experiences and embodied resources.

 Our bodies hold onto trauma in a very real way, so much so that our nervous system literally changes after traumatic experiences.
 The parts of the brain responsible for sensing danger can become stuck in the “on” position, and sensory experiences that are normally interpreted as safe may trigger flashbacks.
 MRI scans show that people with PTSD (Post-Traumatic Stress Disorder) often have decreased activity in the medial prefrontal cortex, the part of the brain responsible for introspection, or self-awareness, causing the person to react automatically, in sometimes extreme ways, as though the trauma were still happening.
 Additionally, Broca’s area, an area of the brain associated with language, goes offline when experiencing flashbacks, limiting the person’s ability to engage in verbal communication!
 (2) (If you want to read all about this stuff, check out Bessel van der Kolk’s The Body Keeps the Score.)